-The North Fork Ballet offers ballet instruction to children 4 years old through adults.
+The North Fork Ballet offers ballet instruction to children 3 years old through adults.
 Our goal is to offer high quality ballet training in a nurturing environment.
 We teach respect, confidence, and creative expression from the earliest ages.
-Our curriculum is built to instruct proper technique, the building blocks of ballet, which helps prevent injuries, and creates confident dancers.
-In addition to movement fundamentals, improvisation and composition are also taught, nurturing the artist in each student, as well as the technician.

-B | The North Fork Ballet offers ballet instruction to children 4 years old through adults.
-Our goal is to offer high quality ballet training in a nurturing environment.
-We teach respect, confidence, and creative expression from the earliest ages.
-Our curriculum is built to instruct proper technique, the building blocks of ballet, which helps prevent injuries, and creates confident dancers.
+Our curriculum is designed to instruct proper technique, the building blocks of ballet, which helps prevent injuries, and creates confident dancers.
 In addition to movement fundamentals, improvisation and composition are also taught, nurturing the artist in each student, as well as the technician.